-Last month I wasn’t available to make a status update.
-Because I didn’t have anything to talk about, to be honest.
+Last month I was not available to make a status update.
+Because I did not have anything to talk about, to be honest.

 During june I went doing some stuff I had in my big to-do list.
 The first

 one was the new theme of the blog.
 I use Hugo for generating this blog.

 It is a static site.
 I was also using an outdated version of it, so I updated to

 the latest one available at the moment of making the new theme (0.73.0), and now

 one is made by Linlin Yan.
 This one is

 In the may 2020 status update I talked about an Android architecture I was making.
 I deleted the whole project by mistake (I did not have any copy of it), but I did not take it bad.
 In fact, I renew a few things after a bit of research, and now I made another one with a better organization of files and classes.
 I think I will be making a few technical articles about why I choose the way I do things, but it is only in my mind right now.
 I am new at this, and my experience making architectures is about zero (although I have been working with a few ones to understand them).
 The whole project will be open at some point, but for now, it is going to remaing closed.